tkem/uritools/docs/index.rst

 <https://github.com/python/cpython/blob/3.14/Lib/urllib/parse.py#L22>`_:

-    RFC 3986 is considered the current standard and any future changes to urlparse module should conform with it.
-The urlparse module is currently not entirely compliant with this RFC due to defacto scenarios for parsing, and for backward compatibility purposes, some parsing quirks from older RFCs are retained.
+    RFC 3986 is considered the current standard and any future changes to :mod:`urllib.parse` module should conform with it.
+The :mod:`urllib.parse` module is currently not entirely compliant with this RFC due to defacto scenarios for parsing, and for backward compatibility purposes, some parsing quirks from older RFCs are retained.

 This module aims to provide fully RFC 3986 compliant replacements for the most commonly used functions found in :mod:`urllib.parse`.
 It